Fast LiDAR Data Generation with Rectified Flows: Method

 \section{Method}

-We employ rectified flow~\cite{liu2023flow} and its extension~\cite{lee2024improving} to construct the generative trajectories that are optimized to be straight so that sampling can be performed in few-step approximation.
-In this section, we first introduce the procedure to build the straight trajectories by rectified flows and then describe our modifications to LiDAR data generation.
+We employ rectified flow~\cite{liu2023flow} and its extension~\cite{lee2024improving} to construct generative trajectories optimized for straightness, enabling efficient sampling with only a few steps.
+In this section, we first introduce the procedure for building straight trajectories by rectified flows and then describe our modifications to LiDAR data generation.